Shift Work? Here’s How to Create a Sleep Schedule

 9. Let your mind rest

-If you’re lying in bed at night, don’t focus on everything that is wrong: the bed is too cold, you made a mistake at work, you’re nervous about tomorrow.
+If you’re lying in bed at night, don’t focus on everything wrong: the bed is too cold, you made a mistake at work, and you’re nervous about tomorrow.
 Think about what’s going well.
 You’re tucked safely in bed and there’s a tub of fresh strawberries waiting for you when you wake up.

 To help with this, you can try keeping a gratitude journal.
 For example, each night before you go to sleep, write down three things that you’re thankful for.
 These could be big things, but they might also be small things.
 Perhaps a beautiful sunset or the scent of fresh bread.
-Mindfulness can also help you to practice gratitude.